Post 9/11 G.I. Bill

 Loan holders are required to engage in certain collection actions once a borrower is delinquent or in default.
 These requirements are waived for qualified service members and civilians as long as they (or a family member or reliable source) inform the loan holder of their service.

 Some of the job-related cancellations require borrowers to work in a certain career field for a specific length of time.
 This requirement is waived for affected individuals if the reason for the interruption is related to the borrower’s service.
 There are federal loan cancellations tied to military service available in the Perkins loan program.
 Military service is also considered “public service” for purposes of the Direct Loan public service cancellation.
 And there is a streamlined process for veterans with service-connected disabilities to apply for and receive federal disability discharges.
+In August 2019, the Trump Administration announced that it will automatically discharge student loans for totally and permanently disabled veterans unless they choose to opt out of the process.

 To successfully rehabilitate a loan, a borrower must make nine consecutive reasonable and affordable payments during a ten month period.
 An interruption in this consecutive period is allowed for qualifying military service members or affected civilians.
 These borrowers may resume their rehabilitation payments after their service is completed.